videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.2.x/api/sdk-reference/video-sdk-meeting.md

     askToJoin: false, // Ask joined participants for entry in meeting
     toggleParticipantWebcam: true, // Can toggle other participant's web cam
     toggleParticipantMic: true, // Can toggle other participant's mic
+    toggleParticipantScreenshare: true, // Can toggle other partcipant's screen share
     removeParticipant: true, // Can remove participant
     endMeeting: true, // Can end meeting
     drawOnWhiteboard: true, // Can draw on whiteboard